houstonhaynes/AD4SDocs/00g The So What Factor.md

 ## Conclusion: The Value Proposition

-The "So What" factor for AD4S ultimately comes down to a simple value proposition: it helps teams build better software systems—better not just in technical quality but in their alignment with human needs, ethical considerations, and business sustainability.
+The "So What" factor for AD4S ultimately comes down to a simple value proposition: it helps teams build better software systems, better not just in technical quality but in their alignment with human needs, ethical considerations, and business sustainability.

-By providing structured approaches to complex design decisions while maintaining the flexibility to adapt to specific contexts, AD4S offers a practical path to more responsible, sustainable, and ultimately more successful software development.
-In a world where software increasingly mediates critical aspects of human experience, this comprehensive approach isn't just nice to have—it's essential.
+By providing structured approaches to complex design decisions while maintaining the flexibility to adapt to specific contexts, AD4S offers a practical path to more responsible, sustainable, and ultimately more reliable software development.
+In a world where software increasingly mediates critical aspects of human experience, this comprehensive approach isn't just nice to have, it's essential.